Clemapfel/Mousetrap.jl/docs/src/01_manual/06_image_and_sound.md

 ![](../assets/color_chooser_custom_color.png)

-To actually trigger behavior once the user selects a color, we need to register a *callback*. `ColorChooser` has two callbacks, one invoked when the user makes the selection and clicks "select", and another when the user dismisses the dialog, for example by closing its window.
+To actually trigger behavior once the user selects a color, we need to register a *callback*. `ColorChooser` has two callbacks, one invoked when the user makes the selection by clicking "select", and another when the user dismisses the dialog, for example by closing its window.

 We register the former using `on_accept!`, which requires a function with the signature:
 ```
 (::ColorChooser, color::RGBA, [::Data_t]) -> Nothing
 ```

 Where `color` will be the color the user selected.

 The function called when the dialog is dismissed is registered using `on_cancel!`, which requires a callback with the signature: